 06. Make a stand out of Lego

-This is one of the most creative solutions we've seen to avoid losing your Apple Pencil.
-Take a leaf out of foul-mouthed Glaswegian illustrator @davidgalletly (opens in new tab) book and put your Lego to good use.
+Alternatively, you could make your own stand.
+In one of the most creative solutions we've seen to avoid losing your Apple Pencil, foul-mouthed Glaswegian illustrator @davidgalletly (opens in new tab) took to making an Apple Pencil stand with Lego.
 It's also a great excuse to take a break from work to tinker with Lego bricks.

-07. Strap it to your iPad with Stylus Sling
+07. Strap Apple Pencil to your iPad with Stylus Sling